netdata/netdata/docs/dashboard/nodes-tab.md

 ### Alerts sub-tab

-The third tab presents the room alerts, and allows you to see more info about each alert.
+The third tab displays room alerts and allows you to see additional information about each alert.

 ### Info sub-tab

-The last tab presents information about a node, by clicking the `i` icon from a node's row, right next to it's name.
+The last tab presents information about a node, by clicking the `i` icon from a node's row, right next to its name.